Firearms Offences (Vic)

 The use of firearms in Victoria is regulated by the Firearms Act 1996.
 This act governs the possession, use, purchase, manufacture and supply of firearms and aims to limit the possession of firearms and promote public safety.
-A range of firearms offences exists relating to the possession and use of firearms contrary to the provisions of the legislation.
+There is a range of criminal offences relating to the possession and use of firearms contrary to the provisions of the legislation.
 This page outlines some of those offences.

 What is a firearm?